Bourbon Chocolate Chunk Cookies With Pecans

 Spoon the dough onto the lined cookie sheets.
 I use a 1 ½” scoop to get a consistent size.
 Leave the dough looking like a ball on the cookie sheet.
 It will flatten as it bakes, I promise!
 Bake at 350° for about twelve minutes.
 Again, my oven is a little cray, so check the first batch of cookies around eleven minutes and then monitor it until the tops look slightly browned and smooth.

-I like to serve the cookies fresh out of the oven.
-The are best eaten within three days.
+I like to let these cookies cool on a wire rack until they are cook enough to touch and then serve them warm so they have melty chocolate chips.
+I like to serve these cookies within three days.
 A drizzle with melted chocolate and a sprinkle of flaked sea salt adds a little extra style.
-Bourbon & Dark chocolate cookies can be stored in the freezer for up to six months.
+Keep any leftover Dark chocolate and bourbon cookies in the freezer for up to six months.

 Dark chocolate and bourbon cookie.